Documentation Index

 Quick Start

-- Allowlist Datafold IPs in your Databricks networking config
+- Configure networking - allowlist Datafold IPs in your Databricks workspace

 - Update connection - point dbt/BI tools to SQL Proxy endpoint